epicchainlabs/epicchain-tools/README.md

 cd src/nodejs/

-# List the price of neo and total net worth for 10 shares by coinmarketcap valuation.
+# List the price of epicchain and total net worth for 10 shares by coinmarketcap valuation.
 # Note: in this version you cannot list all symbols for cmc as you can with binance
-node getMarketValue -s neo -a 10
+node getMarketValue -s epicchain -a 10

-# list the price of neousdt and total net worth for 3 shares by binance valuation
+# list the price of epicchainusdt and total net worth for 3 shares by binance valuation
 # ticker names found at https://api.binance.com/api/v3/ticker/price
 # weight 1 for binance

-node getMarketValue -s neousdt -a 3 -x binance
+node getMarketValue -s epicchainusdt -a 3 -x binance

-# list the price of all symbols that have "NEO" in the name and multiply their value by 2
+# list the price of all symbols that have "epicchain" in the name and multiply their value by 2

-node getMarketValue.js -a 2 -x binance | grep NEO -A 1
+node getMarketValue.js -a 2 -x binance | grep epicchain -A 1

 # list the price of all symbols on binance times 2 units